scdbmi/StudyProtocolSandbox/phenotypeDataExtraction/README.md

 #PhenotypeDataExtraction

-This is part of a study.
-It allows generation of data extracts from CDM shaped data.
+This R package generates data extracts necessary for a Phenotype Study (by a team at Columbia U).
-Such extracts are later analyzed on a second step.
+Such extracts are later analyzed on a second step (not part of this package).